-The annual budget conforms to all policies previously adopted by the Board of Directors.
+The annual budget conforms policies previously all adopted by the Board of Directors.
 District staff work with the Board of Directors and the Fee & Finance Committee to develop the annual budget.
-Staff presents the budget at public workshops and meetings before adoption.
+Staff presents the budget at public workshops meetings and before adoption.